Vestibular EducationClinical Article

 Why Symptoms Can Look Similar

-Both peripheral and central vestibular dysfunction can produce dizziness, imbalance, and motion sensitivity — which is why many patients find it difficult to describe their symptoms in a way that immediately clarifies the source.
+Both peripheral and central vestibular dysfunction can produce dizziness, imbalance, and motion sensitivity, which is why many patients find it difficult to describe their symptoms in a way that immediately clarifies the source.
 A patient with BPPV and a patient with post-concussion central vestibular dysfunction may both describe "dizziness with head movement," yet the underlying mechanisms and optimal treatments are entirely different.

 The distinction becomes clearer through careful pattern analysis.
-Peripheral disorders tend to produce symptoms that are intense, brief, and strongly position-dependent — the dizziness is clearly triggered by a specific head movement and resolves within seconds to minutes.
+Peripheral disorders tend to produce symptoms that are intense, brief, and strongly position-dependent.
+The dizziness is clearly triggered by a specific head movement and resolves within seconds to minutes.
 Central disorders tend to produce symptoms that are more persistent, more variable, and more sensitive to environmental factors like visual complexity and cognitive load.

-In some patients, both peripheral and central components are present simultaneously — particularly following concussion, where the injury may disrupt both the vestibular nerve and the central integration networks.
+In some patients, both peripheral and central components are present simultaneously, particularly following concussion, where the injury may disrupt both the vestibular nerve and the central integration networks.
 Accurate evaluation is essential to identify all contributing factors.

 How Clinicians Differentiate the Two

 Distinguishing central from peripheral vestibular dysfunction requires a structured clinical evaluation that combines symptom history, trigger pattern analysis, and direct neurologic and vestibular testing.
-No single test is definitive — the diagnosis emerges from the pattern of findings across multiple assessments.
+No single test is definitive.
+The diagnosis emerges from the pattern of findings across multiple assessments.

 Eye Movement Testing